well-typed/ghc-events-analyze/doc/blogpost/introducing.md

 which in this case would have been too big otherwise. `ghc-events-analyze` does not rely on thread events being available, though you do then miss out on a per-thread breakdown of CPU activity.
-Moreover, since the creation of this diagram is relatively time consuming for large eventlogs, you can use the `--no-svg` option to omit it if you are interested only the totals and the breakdown.
+Moreover, since the creation of this diagram is relatively time consuming for large eventlogs, you can ask `ghc-events-analyze` to omit it if you are interested only the totals and the breakdown.

 Availability